mahtokamal/cybesecurityprojects/Honeypot_deployment_using_azure/Honeypot_projects.md

 ## Deleting Resource Group
 - Be sure to delete the resource group to delete all resources when you're finished!
+- To delete resource group, log into Azure portal
+- Click on Resource, choose the resource group(tpot-rg), click on Delete resource group tab
+- check on the box "Apply force delete for selected Virtual Machines and Virtual machine scale sets"
+- Now, enter resource group name(tpot-rg) to confirm deletion, then confirm "Delete"
+- Then, You'll get prompted a deletion message "Deleted resource group tpot-rg"
+- Refresh it, you will not found your resource group and you'll get a Status code "404" that confirms resource deletion.

 ![Screenshot (432)](https://github.com/user-attachments/assets/3da28290-c343-4d19-bdd3-618d4a3c1612)